 Om Shanti is really just for yoga.
-If you want clothing that also will take you on runs and through a spin class or two, this is probably not the brand.
+If you want clothing that will also take you on runs and through a spin class or two, this is probably not the brand.
 But what they lack in versatility, they make up for in style.
-And how.
 These pants have flair for days.
 My two pairs of these pants get more attention than any other pants I own.
 They are beautifully cut and their weight, while not versatile, really is perfect for hot yoga — and since I take at least one class daily, that makes them perfect for me.
-The above pants are $75, but they also have crops that run about $70 and loose fitting tank tops and other great clothing to help bring out the inner yogini.
+The above pants are $80, but they also have crops that run about $70 and loose-fitting tank tops and other great clothing to help bring out the inner yogini.

 This company makes absolutely stunning sports bras with fancy backs that would make any one want to try out a backless top.
-But they also make perfect leggings for hot yoga that manage to be both effortlessly comfortable as well as highly stylish.
+But they also make perfect leggings for hot yoga that manage to be both effortlessly comfortable and highly stylish.
 I get compliments on my Onzie pants all the time.
-The skull print, in particular, has been a big hit.
+The skull print in particular has been a big hit.

-Simple yoga clothing that feels good on, moves with the body, and makes you look hot, too?
-Yes, please!
-The pants featured here (Lea Leggings in lilac grey, $74) are incredibly comfortable and also lift and firm the butt in ways I never knew possible.
-Their comfy tops and sports bras round out the look and their simple covers are effortless and incredibly stylish.
-Plus they are less expensive than Lulu.
+Simple yoga clothing that feels good on, moves with the body and makes you look hot too?
+Sign me up!
+The Montiel pants featured here are incredibly comfortable and also lift and firm the butt in ways I never knew possible.
+Their comfy tops and sports bras round out the look, and their simple covers are effortless and incredibly stylish.
+Plus, they are less expensive than Lulu.

-These leggings feel sturdy, which makes them perfect for both running and yoga.
-They also have a great length, as in, no bagging at the ankles, but they are not crops, either.
-They have tons of fun patterns and at $89 feel like a little bit of a saving.
-Liquido also has great tanks, some with writing, that will make you feel perfectly yogic, indeed.
+Liquido leggings feel sturdy, which makes them perfect for both running and yoga.
+They also have a great length, as in no bagging at the ankles, but they are not crops, either.
+They have tons of fun patterns and at $84 feel like a little bit of a savings.
+Liquido also has great tanks, some with writing that will make you feel perfectly yogic, indeed.

-These leggings are as versatile and as high quality as anything Lululemon puts out.
+These leggings are as versatile and as high-quality as anything Lululemon puts out.
 If you are looking for an all-around great legging, look no further.
-Their capris seem pricey at $92, but they really seem like they will last a few years and will carry you through hard cardio, hot yoga and more.
-The only issue I see is that they tend to get hot, which is why I would choose the capris over the long leggings for a heated vinyasa class.
+Their capris seem pricey at $94, but they really seem like they will last a few years and will carry you through hard cardio, hot yoga and more.

 And you'll see personalized content just for you whenever you click the My Feed .